bsumner2/C_Data_Structures/README.md

 Data structures that can take generics and that I would be willing to use in an actual project if need be.

-## Data Structures So Far:
+## Data Structures So Far

+### Hashmap

-Hashmap that takes cstring keys and generics via void *value param and size_t size param for malloc to know how much space to reserve for it.
+Basic 7919-index table open hashmap that takes cstring keys and generic values via void* value param and size_t size param for malloc to know how much space to reserve for the data, and copies the data in void* value via memmove.

+### AVL Tree

+Basic AVL-style restructuring binary search tree.
+Handles allocation of generics in the same way that the hashmap does.
+Only difference here being that it also takes callback function parameters for comparing the data parameterized with the data already in the tree.

-# Memory Safety
+## Memory Safety

 Deallocation of data in nodes is simply free(node->data), so make sure any composition (i.e.: dynamic metadata within the data youre adding to these data structures)